A Communication-Efficient Distributed Optimization Algorithm for Problems with Coupling Constraints: Numerical Simulation

 \subsection{Simulation Results}

 This part provides the convergence results along with a corresponding analysis for three specific quantizers.

-\textbf {Case 1:} Under quantizer $Q_{1}(x)$, the simulation result are given in Fig.\ref{compression11} and Fig.\ref{compression12}.
-Fig.\ref{compression11} demonstrates how the dynamic scaling factor modulates the performance of the compressed algorithm.
+\textbf {Case 1:} Under quantizer $Q_{1}(x)$, the simulation results are given in Fig.\ref{compression11} and Fig.\ref{compression12}.
+Fig.\ref{compression11} demonstrates how the dynamic scaling factor regulates the performance of the compressed algorithm.
 It indicates that as $r_k$ increases, the convergence performance of the algorithm deteriorates.
-This occurs because an increase in $r_k$ leads to a reduced effect to attenuate the absolute compression error.
+This occurs because increasing $r_k$ weakens the attenuation effect on the absolute compression error.

 Fig.\ref{compression12} indicates that under the same $r_k$ condition, a larger $\Delta_p$ leads to a worse algorithm convergence performance.
 This is because a larger $\Delta_p$ leads to a greater interval between discrete values, requiring fewer bits to distinguish them.
 However, this will result in a larger quantization error, thus more severely impacting the algorithm's convergence performance.